martins93/mycv/README.md

 ## Reflection

-To deal with the management of the global state I chose to use useContext instead of Redux, because in my opinion for the challenges that were requested it was not justified
+To deal with the management of the global state I chose to use useContext instead of Redux, because in my opinion for the challenges that were requested it was not justified.